UPPMAX/HPC-python/docs/day3/pandas.rst

 Numba (JIT Compilation)
 ^^^^^^^^^^^^^^^^^^^^^^^

-If Numba is installed, setting ``engine=numba`` in most built-in functions can boost performance if the function has to be run multiple times over several columns, particularly if you can set ``engine_kwargs={"parallel": True}``.
+If the Numba module is installed, setting ``engine=numba`` in most built-in functions can boost performance if the function has to be run multiple times over several columns, particularly if you can set ``engine_kwargs={"parallel": True}``.
 Numba uses Just-In-Time (JIT) compilation to compile pure Python code to a machine-optimized form at runtime, automatically incorporating multi-threading across available CPU cores if parallelism is enabled.
 Types of functions that this works for include:

 * Statistical functions like ``mean()``, ``median()``, and ``std()``, which can be applied to the whole data set or to rolling windows.
 * Complex functions, or user-defined functions decorated with ``@jit``, applied via ``.agg()``, ``.transform()``, ``.map()``, or ``.apply()``.